Coronavirus (COVID-19)

 Email: enquiries@ofsted.gov.ukThe home promotes an environment in which bullying is not acceptable.
 If bullying is found to occur, effective strategies will be implemented to manage the situation safely and promptly.
 We support children to actively come forward with their concerns in any area.

-Staff at Welland House are aware that children need privacy.
+The team at Welland House are aware that children need privacy.
 However, this must be balanced with issues of protection and safety.
-The privacy and dignity of the children are respected at all times.
-There may be exceptions to this if monitoring is required due to individual needs for health and safety reasons.
+The privacy and dignity of the children are always respected.
+There may be exceptions where monitoring is required due to individual needs for health and safety reason, these decisions will always be made with the child, parents, carers and relevant professionals views being heard and considered.

-All children that stay overnight at Welland House have their own private bedroom allocated to them.
-They are able to lock their bedroom door if they wish to, although staff do carry a key to the door and will use it to unlock a door if they deem the child to be at risk.
+All children that stay overnight at Welland House have their own private bedroom.
+They can lock their bedroom door if they wish to, although staff do carry a key to the door to enable access if they deem the child to be at risk.

 The need for supervision, checks, and the use of audio or visual monitors during the night, is assessed on an individual basis.
 Night time monitoring will only take place where there is an identified need which will be detailed in the individual’s agreed care plan and consented to by the parent and/or their placing authority.
-Any night time monitoring will be reviewed and discussed at the good practice committee.
+Any night-time monitoring or restrictive practices will be reviewed and discussed at the good practice committee.

 Access into the building is restricted by key fobs at all external entrances and exits.
 Some of these fobs have isolator switches fitted enabling us to have the doors unlocked for the majority of the time.
 These doors will be locked during the night or where there has been a temporary increase in risk.
 The front door will always remain locked to protect the safety of children staying at Welland House.